we-ready/notebook/English/junior.6.md

 A: Have you seen Zhao Hai today?
 B: Yes, I have.
 A: Do you know why he isn't coming this evening?
-B: He told me he had an important meeting to attend (some exercises to do, a composition to write, several letters to answer).
+B: He told me he had [ ... ].
+- an important meeting to attend
+- some exercises to do
+- a composition to write
+- several letters to answer

 ### B

 A: Have you started writing your composition yet?
-B: No, I really don't know what to write about (which topic to choose, how to begin).
+B: No, I really don't know [ ... ].
+- what to write about
+- which topic to choose
+- how to begin

 ## TEXT